wvan1901/Whim/README.md

 * Traversing a file with tabs the cursor moves inconsistently

 ## Added Features
+Below are the added feature after completing the article
-* Add Line Numbers (Toggle, added relative line numbers as well)
+* Line Numbers (Toggle, added relative line numbers as well)
+* Modal editor (Normal, Insert)